"I was sitting in the back of my used minivan in a campus parking lot, when I decided I was going to commit suicide."

 The thesis was simple but subversive: you don't have to wait until retirement to live.
 Critics called it privileged, unrealistic, and exploitative.
 Jacobin's Meagan Day wrote that Ferriss advises readers to "take all the work of promoting your bogus expertise and outsource it to 'remote assistants' in the developing world."

-Every Tim Ferriss book is a correction.
-Not a suggestion.
-Not an option.
-A correction.
+What the critique misses, though, is that the book's deeper appeal was never the VA chapter.
+Read it again and the same sentence structure repeats on almost every page: Here's the way most people do it.
+Here's why that's wrong.
+Here's the right way.
+Every Tim Ferriss book is, in this sense, a correction.
+Italicize the word and read it again.
 You're eating wrong.
 You're working wrong.
 You're learning wrong.
 You're living wrong.
-Here's the right way.
-This is the voice of a One who has finally found a socially acceptable channel for the inner critic.
+It's the voice of a One who has finally found a socially acceptable channel for the inner critic.
 Instead of turning it on himself, he turns it outward, and millions of people thank him for it.

 Tim Ferriss's Stoic Discipline